 |Mindy||Jasmin Savoy Brown|

 Nearly 5 years since she left, Sam returns home after a new Ghostface killer arrives and attacks her little sister Tara.
 Now, why was Tara attacked?
 Well, because fans of the original Stab hated the sequels and wanted to get back to the originals.
-So, with Sam SPOILER she became a target and was used to draw in Gale, Sidney, and Dewey to give fans the movie they deserve.
+So, with Sam [tooltips keyword=”SPOILER” content=”being the daughter of Billy from the original Scream“] she became a target and was used to draw in Gale, Sidney, and Dewey to give fans the movie they deserve.

 Cast & Character Guide